 Cannabis Payment Services - Opinion.

-However, practices like creating a shell company, intentionally “miscoding”, or creating another “work around” so that a cannabis business can accept credit cards is doing the industry a disservice and not helping its sustainable growth.
-By acting illegally to make money will only feed those who oppose the industry and damage the public’s perception of it.
-Fair access to financial services will happen but in the meantime we, as an industry, should look beyond the walls of our operations and think about the good of the industry.
+However, practices like creating a shell company, intentionally “mis-coding”, or creating another “work around” so that a cannabis business can accept credit cards is doing the industry a disservice and not helping its sustainable growth.
+By acting illegally to make money only serves to feed those who oppose the industry and damages the public’s perception of it.
+Fair access to financial services will happen, but in the meantime we, as an industry, should look beyond the walls of our operations and think about the good of the industry.